They fled Ukraine to the Netherlands. Why are they being expelled?

 In several individual cases, including those filed by van Diepen who represents at least six people, district courts ruled that the authorities did not have the power to terminate the stay of third-country nationals without an explicit EU directive.
 However, other courts ruled that van der Burg could ask third-country nationals to leave, even without a European law saying so.

 Due to the split, appeals went up to the Council of State, the highest administrative court in the Netherlands.
 The court had to decide if the Dutch government had the authority to expel people protected under the EU directive.
-In October, the EU extended the temporary protection directive until March 4, 2025.
+In October, the EU extended the temporary protection directive for a second time until March 4, 2025.

 On January 17, the council ruled that Dutch authorities don’t have such powers, and that the minister could not separate third-country nationals from Ukrainian nationals when everyone had been initially provided with blanket protection.
-Whatever applied to Ukrainian refugees, the court said, should apply to third-country nationals, too.
+If the directive applied to Ukrainian refugees, the court said, it should apply to third-country nationals, too.

 However, the court also said permits for third-country nationals would expire on March 4 – the initial, flexible expiry date the EU set at the start of the war.
 In its ruling, the court said the EU extension in October did not explicitly mention third-country nationals, and thus, protection no longer covered that group.